-Many members of MyParkinsonsTeam experience “brain fog,” a common and frustrating symptom of the neurological condition.
+Many members of MyParkinsonsTeam experience “brain fog,” a common and frustrating symptom of PD.
 “Ah!
 The memory thing!” exclaimed one member.
 “When I tell a story, in mid-sentence my head and my mouth stop working.
 I just freeze.”
 Another member agreed: “I have similar symptoms.
-It can be annoying and embarrassing, but I just try to get on with it!!”
+It can be annoying and embarrassing, but I just try to get on with it!”

-Older members question whether their memory loss is related to Parkinson's disease or aging itself.
+Older members question whether their memory loss is related to PD or aging itself.
 “You don’t have to have PD to have memory problems,” said one older member.
 “Many of us who are getting on in age have senior moments.”

 Memory tips and tricks are popular topics in the community.
-Many members have compassionate partners who help fill their word gaps.
+Many members have partners who help fill their word gaps.
 Others use dictionary and thesaurus apps.
-Getting support from others with Parkinson’s is a great way to learn strategies for managing memory function.
+Getting support from others with PD is a great way to learn strategies for managing memory function.
 “Don’t be embarrassed to let people know you have a memory problem, or let it stop you from socializing,” said one member.
 “Be honest and upfront about the new you — most people will understand.”

 MyParkinsonsTeam is the social network for people with Parkinson’s disease and their loved ones.
 On MyParkinsonsTeam, members come together to ask questions, give advice, and share their stories with others who understand life with Parkinson’s disease.

 Are you living with Parkinson’s disease?
 Have you experienced cognitive decline?
 Share your experience in the comments below, or start a conversation by posting on MyParkinsonsTeam.

 Want to stay up to date on the latest news and articles about Parkinson's disease?